ponnarasum/Test-ObjectiveC-Xcode/readme.md

 }
 ```

-* Anytime an object is declared, need to add "*" before variable name to register the variable (C pointer).
-Example with `NSString *name = @"Maxime Parmentier\n";`
 * Documentation data types: http://www.techotopia.com/index.php/Objective-C_2.0_Data_Types
 * Operators, control statements, loops are similars to javascript or PHP, you can find a complete list here: http://www.dummies.com/how-to/content/objectivec-for-dummies-cheat-sheet.html

 ## Create a class

+In the repository I've create two classes: User and Developer.
+User is the super class of Developer.
+This means that in the Developer header file I am importing the User header class: `#import "User.h"`.

+This example will create a new user, give him a name, an age.
+As a developer we will describe his experience and the languages he can write.

+## What I learned

+### Objects
+* Every objects needs to have a pointer. `NSString *test = @"this is a test"`.
+* An object is an instance of a class.
+* Declare the variables of a class using `@property` to initialize automatically the getter and setter methods

 ### Folder Group Structure in XCode
-Import files form folder and framework using `#import path/filename.h`
+* Import files form folder and framework using `#import path/filename.h`

-Folders appear in blue and Groups appears in yellow.
+* Folders appear in blue and Groups appears in yellow.
 Groups will structure your files only in the XCode project navigator and will not create folder in the physical location.

-If for any reason you need to add folder, you need to include them in your xcode project to be referenced, so compiled.
+* If for any reason you need to add folder, you need to include them in your xcode project to be referenced, so compiled.